sslab-gatech/autofz/README.md

-To inspect the log file (e.g. `exiv2.json`), we recommend using a tool called [jq](https://github.com/stedolan/jq), which can be installed by the package manager in most Linux distribution.
-We already installed in both the docker image and the VM image.
+To inspect the log file (e.g. `exiv2.json`), we recommend using a tool called [jq](https://github.com/stedolan/jq), which can be installed by the package manager in most Linux distributions.
+We already installed it in both the docker image and the VM image.

 There are many fields in the log file.